MyAlyce/ASU_OD_detection_project/README.md

-What is this project: Zepp app made for Amazfit Balances intended to track the user's heart and sleep data and log it onto Google Drive as well as providing an emergency relief operation if it detects a dangerous health trend (such as high heart rate).
+The MyAlyce app is made for the Amazfit Balance smartwatch on the Zepp OS platform.
+This repository is part of an effort by the MyAlyce team to create a platform for recovering drug addicts.
+Our program collects vital health data and integrates this with Google Drive/Google Sheets.

 How to run this project on the simulator: